UAA Stock Price Today (July 2026) — Under Armour, Inc. Analysis & Key Metrics 2026-07-17

 Common investor questions about Under Armour, Inc.

-Based on current valuation metrics for Under Armour, Inc. (UAA): The trailing P/E ratio is not available (the company may not be profitable).
-The forward P/E is 26.63.
-Price-to-Book is 1.80.
-Price-to-Sales is 0.52.
+Based on current valuation metrics for Under Armour, Inc. (UAA): The trailing P/E ratio is -6.41, which is below the market average of ~20-22, suggesting the stock may be undervalued relative to peers.
+The forward P/E is 27.06.
+Price-to-Book is 2.24.
+Price-to-Sales is 0.28.
 Valuation should be compared to Apparel Manufacturing industry peers for context, as different sectors trade at different multiples.

 Under Armour, Inc. (UAA) does not currently pay a regular dividend.
 The company may be reinvesting profits into growth initiatives, or may not yet be profitable enough to distribute earnings to shareholders.